streamyfin/streamyfin-ai-bot/README.md

 The bot can:
 - **Search codebase**: "Find the user authentication code"
 - **Get file content**: "Show me the database schema"
+- **Answer about contributors**: "Who is cagemaster?", "Who are the main developers?"
+- **Repository info**: "How many contributors does the project have?"
 - **List GitHub issues**: "What are the open issues?"
 - **Get specific issue**: "Tell me about issue #123"
 - **List PRs**: "What pull requests are open?"